IanSullivan/DeepFakeTorch/README.md

 ### Installation

 You will need to install cmake first (required for dlib, which is used for face alignment).
+You will also need to download shape_predictor_68_face_landmarks.dat for dlib, put it in the main folder

 ```shell
 conda create --name torchfakes